jjlea/scMicrobiome/README.md

 ### Introduction

-Microbial genome-wide association studies (GWAS) have uncovered numerous host genetic variants significantly associated with gut microbiota.
-However, the host genetic control of gut microbiome through key biological pathways within specific cellular context remains largely unknown.
-Here, we introduce a computational framework for integrating microbial GWAS and single-cell RNA-sequencing profiles of 24 human organs to distinguish critical host tissues and cell types relevant to gut microbes.
 In this study, we introduce a computational framework (scBPS) to incorporate microbial GWAS summary data with human single-cell transcriptomic data for the discovery of critical cellular contexts that are highly associated with gut microbial taxon.

 ![image](https://github.com/jjlea/scMicrobiome/assets/73264824/77cbab3f-4ca5-445f-87c8-0d3bbedf4d9d)

-By leveraging the largest metagenome-based GWAS data from the Lifelines Dutch Microbiome Project 12 and the high-quality multi-organ single-cell transcriptomic atlas from the Tabula Sapiens Consortium 31, we comprehensively explored the associations of 207 gut microbial taxa with 24 different human tissues and 254 cell types.
-We exhibit that scBPS performs well in identifying microbe-relevant cellular features at both tissue and cell-type levels.
-Notably, our results showcase the advantage of our framework by focusing on a hepatocyte-interacting genus Collinsella, illustrating its interaction with central-veinal hepatocyte subpopulation via modulating the activity of cholesterol metabolism.
-Finally, our study delves into the cellular mechanisms influenced by gut microbes that underlie 10 liver diseases.

 ### Documentation